 UAV Navigation has developed an advanced Hardware In the Loop (HIL) simulator to minimize risk during the development phase of a project.
-Our engineers will develop a 6DOF model of the client's platform in order to produce a set of gains specifically tailored to its flight characteristics.
-If necessary any special requirements from the client can be developed at this stage (e.g. integration of a particular camera or other payload).
+Upon receiving a client request, our engineers can simulate the client's platform in order to produce a set of gains specifically tailored to its flight characteristics.

 Other Special Features for Rotary Wing Platforms